CSharpM7/lib_paramconfig/README.md

 [lib_nrohook](https://github.com/ultimate-research/nro-hook-plugin/releases) (install in your plugins folder, all end-users will need this as well)

 ## Usage
-All end-users will need to download an updated `lib_commonconfig.nro` from the releases page (please do not bundle with your release as this plugin is still in its infancy).
+All end-users will need to download an updated `libparam_config.nro` from the releases page (please do not bundle with your release as this plugin is still in its infancy).
 Create a file called `config_param.toml` and place it in the root of your mod (feel free to copy the one provided in the source code).
 Fill out the toml with the fighter kind of your mod, the slots that will be affected, and the common parameters you wish to modify.
 I recommend testing this first before distributing and updating your mods.

 ## Known Issues
+This also can only change `int`, `float`, and `bool` values.
+For bools, please use a `param_int` object with a value of 0 or 1.
 Currently, this does not support editing all parameters featured in `vl.prc` files (namely parameters with several arrays like MinMin's arms), though it does support most of the basic ones.
-Information like ledgegrab box has gone untested.
+Information like ledgegrab box has gone untested, as well as several other `vl.prc` parameters.
-This also can only change `int`, `float`, and `bool` values.
-For bools, please use a `param_int` object.

 ## Toml Layout